Ed Sheeran 'warms up' Biggest Weekend

 "The only people it is going to harm in the end is the touts," he explained.

+His support act, Anne-Marie is also on the bill in Swansea - and told BBC News they'd had to hire private jets to make sure they could play both shows.

-After Sheeran's set, fans in Swansea will be treated to performances from George Ezra, Jess Glynne, Anne-Marie, Not3s, Mabel and Chvrches.
+After their sets, fans will be treated to performances from George Ezra, Jess Glynne, Anne-Marie, Not3s, Mabel and Chvrches.

 Belfast's line-up includes Neneh Cherry and Ash, while Perth's Scone Castle will see sets from Emeli Sande, Simple Minds and Amy McDonald.